Back to top

 • Have prior school-based and/or research experience (preferred)

-• Be a highly reliable team player, with excellent time management skills and a strong work ethic
+• Be a highly reliable team player, with excellent communication and time management skills and a strong work ethic

 • Pass a criminal background check, child abuse clearance, FBI fingerprinting, per CHOP’s requirements